 Once everything is completed, we strongly suggest you move forward with a new project instead of thinking about what is going on with your old business.
 It is no longer anything for you to worry about.
 While you have an emotional attachment to the work you put in over the years, moving onto another option or project will be best for everyone involved.

 We understand that this is a lot to take in, and we recommend you come back to this piece as you feel the need later, but this is a complex process that can take months (if not years) with many steps and a lot of confirmation and paperwork.
 We encourage you to take the process slowly, think about what you want from both a sale and a buyer, and how much help you want to take on.
-In any event, we wish you the absolute best of luck with any future sale and whatever you have planned next.
+In any event, we wish you the absolute best of luck with any future sales and whatever you have planned next.